 - Use distributed block storage for persistent storage for pods.

 Failure of any node control or worker should not affect any running pods or whole cluster.

 Another thing usually omitted from discussion is the limitation of resources.
 You need to keep in mind that pods require disk space to exist.
 Yes, they exist temporarily on worker nodes, not tied to a specific server.
-Yet, they consume space: the more pods you are running more space you will need.
-Same shit for RAM: if you have pods that consume more RAM than worker nodes have, it might not run at all… Keep this in mind when designing your cluster.
+Yet, they consume space.
+The more pods you are running more space you will need.
+Same shit for RAM.
+If you have pods that consume more RAM than worker nodes have, it might not run at all… Keep this in mind when designing your cluster/apps.
 Make sure the workers have enough resources.
 Control servers can be as simple as possible as they do very little except keeping the workers in check.